-7.2 EXISTING LAND USE
+EXISTING LAND USE 7.2

 The Existing Land Use Map is one of the most important items to generate before the planning process can effectively begin.
-This map gives a profile of how the city is currently developed and helps define what additions may be needed and where they should go.
+This map gives a profile of how the City is currently developed and helps define what additions may be needed and where they should go.
 The current patterns result from former planning desires and trends.
-These trends serve as a starting point for all future development or changes resulting from the Master Plan.
+These trends serve as a starting point for all future development or changes resulting from the Master Plan, as seen in the Future Land Use Plan.

 The residents and businesses of Swartz Creek have traditionally enjoyed a small town lifestyle which has been changed by the urban exodus and market pressures for development.
-Attention has been given to the preservation of the small town feeling, while integrating the city with the evolving urban area.
+Attention has been given to the preservation of the small town feeling, while integrating the City with the evolving urban area.